 This started as a UI revamp project.
 Conversations with customer success managers revealed that a visual update alone wouldn't address the underlying user need or drive adoption.

 The decision maker buying the product has different expectations than the end user.
-Internal executive input — from those who are front-facing with buyers — is essential to shape the right product direction.
+Internal executive input, especially from those front-facing with buyers, is essential to shape the right product direction.

 💬 Case Study · Phenom People

-Nudge candidates to share minimal info — job category, title, location, experience — to surface relevant openings immediately.
+Nudge candidates to share minimal info, including job category, title, location, and experience, to surface relevant openings immediately.

-Capture name, email, and phone number as a natural outcome of helping candidates — a win-win for candidate and recruiter.
+Capture name, email, and phone number as a natural outcome of helping candidates, a win-win for both sides.

 Offer related jobs by title and location when primary results are exhausted, ensuring every visit is maximally useful.

-When no suitable jobs exist today, candidates can set up email alerts — keeping them in the pipeline for future roles.
+When no suitable jobs exist today, candidates can set up email alerts to keep them in the pipeline for future roles.

 The chatbot was continuously tweaked based on data and insights.
 The screens below represent the most recent design iteration.

 The bot initially sat passively on the career site, resulting in just 0.02% usage.
 Adding a proactive pop-up pushed this to up to 7% of web traffic.
-Adding sounds gave a marginal further boost — but required careful tuning.
+Adding sounds gave a marginal further boost, though required careful tuning.

 Once the bot had sound and auto-pop behaviour on every page, candidates found it annoying as they scanned through jobs.
 Conditional triggering rules had to be introduced to limit the behaviour.

 After building the chatbot, there was no way for customers to manage it themselves.
-Every change — styling, interactions, FAQs — required the implementation or development team.
+Every change, whether styling, interactions, or FAQs, required the implementation or development team.
 Without an interface, adding FAQs alone could take more than 3 weeks, as talent marketers needed time to compile question-answer pairs.

 This increased onboarding time, left candidates unserviced, and wasted both customer and internal productive time.
 The solution: a self-service management platform.